kamora/PHPCodeGuide/PHPStyleGuide.md

 }
 </pre>

-&#8627; Incorrect because the leading backslash characters are not using.
+&#8627; Incorrect because no leading backslash characters are using.

 <pre lang=php>
 &lt;?php